logo Champagne Dom pérignon

 ASSEMBLY

-Dom Pérignon Rosé ventures into the year 2008 by playing with all the nuances of pinot noir to reveal the radicalness of Dom Pérignon Rosé Vintage 2008.
+Dom Pérignon Rosé ventures into 2008, playing with all the nuances of Pinot Noir to reveal the radical character of Dom Pérignon Rosé Vintage 2008.

 Dom Perignon